 - Foreign operations: Revenue from the trading and related services segment of our foreign operations increased by RM3.42 million or 10.76% to RM35.23 million in FYE 2023 (FYE 2022: RM31.80 million).
 This was mainly contributed by higher revenue from the trading sales of: - (a) load securement products from our operations in Europe which increased by RM1.92 million or 10.60% to RM19.99 million in FYE 2023 (FYE 2022: RM18.08 million).
-This was mainly attributed to higher demand from customers as reflected in the increase in sales volume by 14.44% from our operations in Europe.
-This was mainly from increased customer orders for our operations in UK and Denmark; and - (b) other related products and services from our operations in the other Asia Pacific region which increased by RM1.99 million or 54.97% to RM5.60 million in FYE 2023 (FYE 2022: RM3.61 million).
+This was mainly attributed to higher demand from customers as reflected in the increase in sales volume by 14.44% from our operations in Europe; and - (b) other related products and services from our operations in the other Asia Pacific region which increased by RM1.99 million or 54.97% to RM5.60 million in FYE 2023 (FYE 2022: RM3.61 million).
 This was mainly due to higher trading sales of other tamper-evident products such as security tapes and labels from our operation in Australia. - Malaysia operations: Revenue from the trading segment from our Malaysia operations increased by RM0.74 million or 34.51% to RM2.88 million in FYE 2023 (FYE 2022: RM2.14 million).
-This was mainly contributed by higher trading sales of other tamper-evident products namely, TITO tickets as we secured new orders from our customers which are casino operators.
+This was mainly contributed by higher trading sales of other tamper-evident products namely, TITO tickets.